-Competition for light as a strong filter for tree regeneration has been widely documented (Messier et al. 1999; Collet and Chenost 2006; Berdanier and Clark 2016), but the models examined here did not reproduce this expectation.
+Competition for light as a strong filter for tree regeneration has been widely documented (Messier et al. 1999; Collet and Chenost 2006; Berdanier and Clark 2016), but the models examined here did not reproduce this expectation (i.e., decreasing recruitment levels with increasing stand basal area).
 However, it is difficult to measure light availability at large spatial and temporal scales.
 We used total stand basal area as a proxy for light availability (cf. Schmid et al. 2021).
-However, we were unable to consider light availability restrictions caused by ground vegetation, which may be an important filter for some EuForIa stands (Woltjer et al. 2008).
-We found pronounced differences in the stand basal area ranges simulated by the models, but also between models and observations.
-This made it impossible to evaluate the regeneration for the extremes of the stand density ranges in some models.
-For example, regeneration levels at low stand densities are relevant to assess how well forests are recovering e.g. after gap creation due to disturbance (Seidl and Turner 2022; Grubb 1977).
+Yet, we were unable to consider light availability restrictions caused by ground vegetation, which may be an important filter for forest dynamics at least in some EuFoRIa stands (Woltjer et al. 2008).
+We found pronounced differences in the ranges of stand basal area simulated by the models, but also between models and observations.
+This made it impossible to evaluate tree recruitment for the extremes of the stand density ranges in some models.
+This is unfortunate because recruitment levels at low stand density are relevant to assess how well forests are recovering e.g. after gap creation due to disturbance (Seidl and Turner 2022; Grubb 1977).
 At the level of the simulated one-hectare samples, average basal area is typically not very low as long as no larger disturbances occur, which was explicitly excluded in our simulation protocol.
-Towards the other end of the spectrum, i.e., with increasing stand basal area, it would be reasonable to expect that the regeneration of the different species would become sparser and drop out entirely under low-light conditions (Klopčič, Poljanec, and Boncina 2012; Zell et al. 2019).
+Towards the other end of the spectrum, i.e., with increasing stand basal area, it would be reasonable to expect that the recruitment of the different species would become sparser and drop out entirely under low-light conditions (Klopčič, Poljanec, and Boncina 2012; Zell et al. 2019).
 However, few models showed this trend, thus indicating that the relation between regeneration and light availability is not yet captured correctly in most models.
 Yet, several of the models that did feature an increase of regeneration with increasing basal area include a feedback between seed production of mature trees and regeneration.
-Thus, it seems that higher light competition does not sufficiently compensate for increased seed availability with higher basal area due to a higher abundance of mature trees.
+Thus, it seems that in these models higher light competition does not sufficiently compensate for increased seed availability with higher basal area due to a higher abundance of mature trees.

-There were pronounced differences how the main tree species were represented by the models along the environmental gradients, in particular the dominant species Abies alba, Fagus sylvatica and Picea abies.
-The regeneration levels were sampled from simulations in the equilibrium, and in this state it is expected that non-climax species such as Pinus sylvestris or Quercus would be of minor importance, or absent (Klopčič, Simončič, and Bončina 2015).
+Lastly, there were pronounced differences how the main tree species were represented by the models along the environmental gradients, in particular the dominant species Abies alba, Fagus sylvatica and Picea abies.
+The recruitment levels were sampled from simulations in the equilibrium, and in this state it is expected that non-climax species such as Pinus sylvestris or Quercus would be of minor importance, or absent (Klopčič, Simončič, and Bončina 2015).
 Most models captured this low abundance, which is also found in the empirical data.
-Thus, although the broad patterns are matched by many models, improvements in the quantification of the regeneration niche of the species are needed, but this cannot be done in the absence of robust datasets across multiple
+Thus, although the broad patterns are matched by many models, improvements in the quantification of the regeneration niche of the species are needed, but this cannot be done in the absence of robust datasets across multiple species.

 Methodological considerations